-Executive Skills – Weak executive function impacts a child’s working memory, organization, planning, and ability to stay on task.
+- Executive Skills – Weak executive function impacts a child’s working memory, organization, planning, and ability to stay on task.

-Attention Disorder – Often coupled with executive function issues, this disorder affects a student’s ability to stay focused and is marked by inattention, impulsiveness, and hyperactivity.
+- Attention Disorder – Often coupled with executive function issues, this disorder affects a student’s ability to stay focused and is marked by inattention, impulsiveness, and hyperactivity.

-Dyscalculia – This is a learning issue that affects a child’s ability to make sense of numbers and math concepts or grasp the “language” of math.
+- Dyscalculia – This is a learning issue that affects a child’s ability to make sense of numbers and math concepts or grasp the “language” of math.

-Dyslexia – Presented as difficulty in connecting letters to the sounds they make, this condition affects how students process written and oral lessons.
+- Dyslexia – Presented as difficulty in connecting letters to the sounds they make, this condition affects how students process written and oral lessons.

-Dysgraphia – This learning issue specifically affects writing.
+- Dysgraphia – This learning issue specifically affects writing.
 Often children have challenges with writing legibly, spelling age-appropriate words correctly, or just getting their thoughts down on paper.

-ESL – Students who speak English as a Second Language often struggle because they have the unique challenge of learning core subjects at the same time they are immersed in a new language.
+- ESL – Students who speak English as a Second Language often struggle because they have the unique challenge of learning core subjects at the same time they are immersed in a new language.

-Help Struggling Students with Reading
+Help Students Struggling with Reading

-Small group reading sessions will help you provide additional instruction to readers with learning issues.
+- Small group reading sessions will help you provide additional instruction to readers with learning issues.
 For younger students, this includes creating reading workshops with students of similar reading ability working through a leveled reading program.

-Help Struggling Students with Math
+Help Students Struggling with Math

 If you are working with a student with dyscalculia, you may find that he or she has a root knowledge of basic facts, learned through memorization.
 However, while some dyscalculia students know the answers, they don’t understand the logic behind them.
 This can cause challenges, especially as the math curriculum progresses.

-If you find that students are falling behind in math, you may want to rely on the gradual release model for additional support.
+- If you find that students are falling behind in math, you may want to rely on the gradual release model for additional support.
 The beginning steps give you the opportunity to explain the skills and concepts of your lesson and give students the chance to see the step-by-step process of solving a problem.
 Students begin to gain understanding as practice progresses, working through questions with prompting and guidance until they finally take on the work independently.

-It is also important to remember that struggling students may not benefit from repeatedly reviewing the same types of problems and may need to go back several steps to see how concepts are dependent on each other.
+- Sometimes struggling students may not benefit from repeatedly reviewing the same types of problems and may need to go back several steps to see how concepts are dependent on each other.

-Help Struggling Students with Writing
+Help Students Struggling with Writing